Edit on GitHub

 - title: "GitHub"

-url: "https://github.com/user/repo"
+url: "https://github.com/example/repo"

 external: true